Marc Berliant, MD

 A. Andrew Rudmann, MD

-Dr. Andrew Rudmann is an Associate Professor at URMC.
-He is also the Chief of the Hospital Medicine Division, made up of more than 20 hospitalists who provide primary care services to inpatients within Strong Memorial Hospital.
+Dr. Andrew Rudmann is a Professor at URMC.
+He is also a member of the Hospital Medicine Division faculty.
 Dr. Rudmann graduated from the Johns Hopkins University School of Medicine and performed his residency at URMC.

 Mahala Schlagman, MD